Vekkalam: Religious sites

-Christian Churches include St.Jude's Church Kallumuthirakkunnu, Fathima Matha church Aryaparamba, India Pentecostal Church of God, St.Sebastian's Church Nedumpuramchal and Mar Gregorious Jacobite Church Varapedika.
+Christian churches include St.Jude's Church Kallumuthirakkunnu, Fathima Matha church Aryaparamba, India Pentecostal Church of God, St.Sebastian's Church Nedumpuramchal and Mar Gregorious Jacobite Church Varapedika.

 Temples include Sri.
 Muthapan Madappura, Eerayikkolly, Chovva Kavu Vayannur, Vairi Ghathakan Temple, Vayannur and Koottakkalam Temple, Aryaparamba.
-Mosque in the Village is Juma Masjid Perunthody.
+The mosque in the village is Juma Masjid Perunthody.

 Infrastructure

-The village has a 66 KV Sub Station functioning under KSEB at Nedumpoil.
+The village has a 66 KV sub-station functioning under KSEB at Nedumpoil.
 Vijaya Bank is at Nedumpuramchal and Bank of India is in Perumthody.

 Nedumpoil and Vayannur are the post offices.

 Transport

 The national highway passes through Kannur town, connecting Mangalore and Mumbai on the northern side and Cochin and Thiruvananthapuram on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Kannur on the Mangalore-Palakkad line.